A spectral sequence for the homology of a finite algebraic delooping: Reduced Hochschild cochains

 where $\overline{k[G]}^c$ denotes $\overline{k[G]}$ with the $k[G]$-action being induced by the conjugation action of $G$ on $G$.
 We will consider cases where Hochschild cohomology results in an \'etale algebra, so we need the following result.

 \begin{lem} Let $k$ be a field of characteristic zero or two and let $A$ be an augmented \'etale $k$-algebra.
-Then $\bar{A}$ has trivial derived $1$-(restricted) Gerstenhaber indecomposables and trivial $E_2$-homology. \end{lem} \begin{proof} As $A$ is \'etale, it has trivial indecomposables, thus $Q_a(P_\bullet)$ has trivial homotopy groups in all degrees.
+Then $\bar{A}$ has trivial derived $1$-(restricted) Gerstenhaber indecomposables and trivial $E_2$-homology. \end{lem} \begin{proof} As explained in \ref{rem:resolutions}, let $P_\bullet \ra A$ be a simplicial resolution of $A$ by free $1$-(restricted) Gerstenhaber algebras.
+As $A$ is \'etale, it has trivial indecomposables and $Q_a(P_\bullet)$ has trivial homotopy groups in all degrees.
 Therefore the constant bisimplicial $1$-(restricted) Lie algebra which is zero in all bidegrees is a valid resolution of $Q_a(P_\bullet)$.
 Application of the composite functor spectral sequence yields the result. \end{proof}

 Hochschild cochains on some group algebras have trivial $2$-fold algebraic delooping: \begin{prop} Let $G$ be a finite group.
 If \begin{enumerate} \item either $G$ is abelian, the order of $G$ is odd and $k= \F_2$, \item or if $k$ is algebraically closed and of characteristic two and the order of $G$ is odd, \item or if $k$ is algebraically closed and of characteristic zero, \end{enumerate} then